webaware/flexible-map/readme.txt

 == Frequently Asked Questions ==

-= Why do I get "The Google Maps API server rejected your request"? =

-If Google Maps is telling you this:

-> The Google Maps API server rejected your request.
-The "sensor" parameter specified in the request must be set to either "true" or "false".

-then something on your website is stripping the query strings on scripts.
-It's probably a misguided attempt to make your website more secure, and it's a dumb idea.
-Some so-called "security" plugins do this, and I've heard of a theme doing it too.
-You need to find out what is doing it and fix it, or remove it.
-Start by deactivating plugins that pretend to enhance security and retest, then try switching your theme to twentytwelve to see if the theme is the problem.

 = Where are the settings? =

 There are none!
 You just need to add some attributes to your shortcode telling the map what to do.